4.12. Plotting Functions

 otp.image_plot(img)

-We can use The additional parameter log is used to scale the image values logarithmically.
+The additional parameter log is used to scale the image values logarithmically.
 Provide flip=True to rotate the image by 180 degrees around the optical axis.
-This is useful when the desired image is flipped due to the system’s imaging.
+This option is most commonly used for flipping images from a system with negative magnification.

 otp.image_plot(img, title="Title 123", log=True, flip=True)

-For plotting an image profile the analogous function image_profile_plot is applied.
-It additionally requires a profile parameter x or y that specifies the profile coordinate.
+For plotting an image profile, the analogous function image_profile_plot is applied.
+It requires an additional profile parameter x or y that specifies the profile coordinate.

 otp.image_profile_plot(img, x=0)

-Supporting all the same parameters as for image_plot, the following call is possible:
+Supporting the same parameters as for image_plot, the following call is valid:

 otp.image_profile_plot(img, y=0.2, title="Title 123", log=True, flip=True)

-Table 4.19 Exemplary image plot and image profile plot from the Prism example.
+Table 4.19 Example image plot and image profile plot from the Prism example.

 ../_images/color_dispersive2.svg